wombleton/gitlaw-nz/acts/T/Tariff Act 1988.md

     *   (a) ensure that copies of the documents referred to in subsection (2) are published on an Internet site that is, so far as practicable, publicly available free of charge; and

-    *   (b) ensure that copies of the documents referred to in subsection (2) are available for purchase at a reasonable price at the places designated under [section 9][85] of the Acts and Regulations Publication Act 1989\.
+    *   (b) ensure that copies of the documents referred to in subsection (2) are available for purchase at a reasonable price at the places designated under [section 7][85] of the Legislation Act 2012\.

     (2) The documents are---